easy-designs/Front-end-Developer-Interview-Questions/README.md

 ## Resume Questions:

 * For each job on their resume (or a handful if it’s packed):
-	* How did you get this job?
+	* How did youfind out about the job?
-	* Before you left, what did you like about it?
+	* What did you like about the job before you started?
 	* Why did you leave?

-## General Questions:
+* If not included:
 	* Are you on Twitter?
 		* If so, who do you follow on Twitter?
 	* Are you on Github?
 		* If so, what are some examples of repositories you follow
+	* What version control systems have you used?
+* What languages do you feel most comfortable authoring in?
+Least comfortable?
+	* If you could master one technology this year, what would it be?
+* If you weren’t working on the Web, what would you be doing?

+## General Questions:

 * What blogs do you follow?
-* What version control systems have you used?
 * What is your preferred development enviroment?
 (OS, Editor, Browsers, Tools, etc.)
+* If you jumped on a project and they used tabs and you used spaces, what would you do?
+	* Bonus points for "check with the team’s standards guide and adapt accordingly"
+* Explain the importance of standards.
+(Web Standards & coding standards)
 * Can you describe your workflow when you create a web page?
+* What project workflows have you used?
+Which do you prefer?
+* Do you prefer to work alone or with a team?
+* In what hours of day are you most productive?
 * Can you describe the difference between progressive enhancement and graceful degredation?
 	* Bonus points for knowing they are related but philosophically different
 	* Which philosophy guides your work?
 	* How do you integrate it?
 		* Extra bonus points for describing feature detection
-* Explain what "Semantic HTML" means.
+* Name 3 ways to decrease page load. (perceived or actual load time)
 	* What does "minification" do?
 	* Why is it better to serve site assets from multiple domains?
 		* How many resources will a browser download from a given domain at a time?
-* If you have 8 different stylesheets for a given design, how would you integrate them into the site?
-	* Looking for file concatenation.
-	* Points off for `@import`, unless it works in conjunction with a build system.
-* If you jumped on a project and they used tabs and you used spaces, what would you do?
-	* Bonus points for "check with the team’s standards guide and adapt accordingly"
 		* What tools do you use to test your code's performance?
-* If you could master one technology this year, what would it be?
-* Name 3 ways to decrease page load. (perceived or actual load time)
-* Explain the importance of standards.

 ## HTML-Specific Questions:

+* Explain what "Semantic HTML" means.
 * What's a `doctype` do, and how many can you name?
 * What's the difference between "standards mode" and "quirks mode"?
+* Explain the purpose of `class` and `id` attributes.
 * How do you serve a page with content in multiple languages?
 * Can you use XHTML syntax in HTML5?
 How do you use XML in HTML5?
 * What are `data-` attributes good for?
 * What are the content models in HTML4 and are they different in HTML5?
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between cookies, sessionStorage and localStorage.
-* Explain the purpose of `class` and `id` attributes.

 ## CSS-Specific Questions: